dictation-toolbox/aenea/README.rst

 ------

 Please feel free to post in the Dragonfly Google group https://groups.google.com/forum/#!forum/dragonflyspeech or to email me if you have questions about this system or issues getting it working.
 I don't use it as much as I used to, but I'm still happy to discuss getting it to work and improving it, particularly the setup instructions, and I've learned a great deal from other users already.

-Please feel free to email me if you have questions about this system or issues getting it working.
-I don't use it as much as I used to, but I'm still happy to discuss getting it to work and improving it, particularly the setup instructions.